Indicator: Forest area with long-term management plans

 - Key to this approach is that public lands managed for forestry must, by law, have a forest management plan approved by the government before harvesting can take place.
 As well, parks and protected areas must have a government-approved management plan to guide conservation.

-- Public participation ensures that the planning process is transparent and gives Canadians real influence in decision making.
+- Public participation fosters a planning process that is transparent and gives Canadians real influence in decision making.

 What is the outlook?